skingan/purge_haplotigs_multiBAM/README.md

 contig names should only contain alphanumerics, underscores, or hyphens (you'll need to edit the regex in the script otherwise)
 ```

 OPTIONAL: go through `suspect_contig_reassign.tsv` and the produced dotplots and make your own assessment; modify the .tsv file by hand.
+Otherwise the next step will just reassign the automatically identified contigs.

 ```
 #!text